weiyikang/FedGM_torch/README.md

 ## Acknowledgments
 <!-- The [MindSpore version](https://gitee.com/luckyyk/fedgm) is implemented by [Li deng](https://tjumm.github.io/team/), thanks very much.  -->
 The codes will be released once they are annotated.
+This work is supported by the CAAI-Huawei MindSpore Open Fund.
 Please use the [MindSpore version](https://gitee.com/luckyyk/fedgm)